puppetlabs/puppet-vscode/README.md

 ![puppet_resource](https://raw.githubusercontent.com/lingua-pupuli/puppet-vscode/master/docs/assets/puppet_resource.gif)

+You can change the notification message from the default message box, to a status bar notification or none at all, using the `puppet.notification.puppetResource` configuration setting.

 #### Puppet Node Graph preview

 You can preview the [node graph](https://puppet.com/blog/visualize-your-infrastructure-models) of a manifest while you edit your Puppet Code.